ARM-software/arm-trusted-firmware/docs/sdei.rst

 bound or dynamic events can't be explicitly dispatched (see the section below).

 At a later point in time, a critical event [#critical-event]_ is trapped into EL3 [7].
-EL3 performs a first-level triage of the event, and decides to dispatch to a Secure Partition [#secpart]_ for further handling [8].
+EL3 performs a first-level triage of the event, and a RAS component assumes further handling [8].
 The dispatch completes, but intends to involve Non-secure world in further handling, and therefore decides to explicitly dispatch an event [10] (which the client had already registered for [1]).
 The rest of the sequence is similar to that in the `general SDEI dispatch`_: the requested event is dispatched to the client (assuming all the conditions are met), and when the handler completes, the preempted execution resumes.

 .. [#critical-event] Examples of critical event are *SError*, *Synchronous
                      External Abort*, *Fault Handling interrupt*, or *Error Recovery interrupt* from one of RAS nodes in the system.

-.. [#secpart] Dispatching to Secure Partition involves *Secure Partition
-              Manager*, which isn't depicted in the sequence.

 Conditions for event dispatch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~